Bookworm-project/BookwormDB/README.md

 If you haven't already, clone this repo and make a few directories where we'll put some files:

 ```
-git clone git://github.com/bmschmidt/Presidio
+git clone git://github.com/Bookworm-project/BookwormDB
-cd Presidio
+cd BookwormDB
 mkdir files && mkdir files/{metadata,texts,texts/raw}
 ```

 ### Required Files ###

 To build a bookworm, files are required in three places.
-Relative to the root directory (which will be called `Presidio` if you clone this repo directly), they are all in a subdirectory called `files`.
+Relative to the root directory (which will be called `BookwormDB` if you clone this repo directly), they are all in a subdirectory called `files`.
 When you've built them all, it will look like this:

 ```
-Presidio/
+BookwormDB/
  -- files/
   | -- texts/
   |  | raw  <--- contains texts files or hierarchical folders of text files